Supporting awakening and realization

 The jhana practice is an ancient type of concentration meditation (samatha) that predates written history as a method to purify the mind.
-It was taught to the Buddha by his teachers, and he practiced and taught the jhanas throughout his life.
-This practice was so important to him, that jhana meditation was his last act before he died.
+It was taught to the Buddha by his teachers, and when people asked him what to practice, this is the practice he referenced in as many as 60-80% of the suttas, throughout his life.
+This practice was so important to him, that it was his last act before he died.

+Tina Rasmussen and Stephen Snyder were taught personally by the Ven.
+Pa Auk Sayadaw, who authorized them as the first Western lay people to teach the samatha practices in his lineage.
 Ven.
-Pa Auk Sayadaw of Burma is considered by many to be the leading Buddhist jhana teacher alive today.
-Tina Rasmussen and Stephen Snyder were taught personally by the Ven.
-Pa Auk Sayadaw, who authorized them as the first Western lay people to teach the samatha practices as the Sayadaw taught them.
-Their book, Practicing the Jhanas, is an accessible and direct experiential account of the samatha practice.
-Their book has been endorsed by the Sayadaw, Joseph Goldstein, Guy Armstrong, Richard Shankman, Rick Hanson, and others, and is published by Shambhala Publications.
+Pa Auk Sayadaw of Burma is considered by many to be the leading Buddhist jhana meditation master alive today.
+Their book, Practicing the Jhanas, is an accessible and direct experiential account of the samatha practice, and is published by Shambhala.

 - Daylong intensives